weblogistics/mailinabox/README.md

 1. Remove some innecessary "stuff" for those of us a little more advanced.
 Postgrey, is a good example!
 I also don't want DNS.
 2. Improve the web front end to allow for user self-service

+Lots of compatibility issues with Window 10 Mail.
+One day Microsoft will fix it, but for now I don't want to p1$$ people off...

 By [@JoshData](https://github.com/JoshData) and [contributors](https://github.com/mail-in-a-box/mailinabox/graphs/contributors).

 Mail-in-a-Box helps individuals take back control of their email by defining a one-click, easy-to-deploy SMTP+everything else server: a mail server in a box.